A jet-gas interaction beyond the host galaxy: detection of a neutral hydrogen outflow at cosmic noon: Introduction

 Jets can exert powerful feedback on host galaxies \citep[e.g.][]{wagner2011,wagner2012,mukherjee2018}.
 As jets develop, they would interact with surrounding interstellar gas, transferring substantial energy that modifies gas kinematics and structure, ultimately regulating star formation activity.
 A famous example is 4C\,12.50 in which, through \mbox{H{\sc i}} absorption observations, a cloud of neutral hydrogen gas was found to be expelled outward by the radio jet, possibly inducing negative feedback \citep{morganti2013}.
-More importantly, jets can restart for many times throughout the lifetime of a galaxy, implying that jet-driven feedback can repeatedly occur and hence have profound impact on the host galaxies, altering their evolution trajectory.
-However, observations and analysis of jet-gas interaction/jet-driven outflows are not sufficient \citep{mukherjee2025}; an adequate picture of jet-gas interaction and its feedback often involves multi-wavelength observations of multi-phase gas.
-To date, the detections of jet-driven neutral hydrogen outflows are scarce, mainly are at low redshift and at pc/kpc scales \citep{morganti2018,mukherjee2025}, limiting our knowledge.
+More importantly, jets can restart for many times throughout the lifetime of a galaxy, implying that jet-driven feedback can repeatedly occur, and hence have a profound impact on the host galaxies, altering their evolution trajectory.
+However, observations and analysis of jet-gas interaction are not sufficient \citep{mukherjee2025}; an adequate picture of jet-gas interaction and its feedback often involves multiwavelength observations of multiphase gas.
+To date, the detections of jet-driven neutral hydrogen outflows are scarce, mainly are at low redshift and at parsec or kiloparsec scales \citep{morganti2018,mukherjee2025}, limiting our knowledge.

 Here, we report a particular case of jet-driven outflow at $z$ = 2.429.
 0731+438 is a type 2 quasar \citep{derry2003}, exhibiting \mbox{FR II} radio morphology with two lobes and a core \citep{carilli1997,morabito2016,sweijen2022,cordun2023}.
-The radio emission extends to 9.9 arcsec corresponding to a projected linear distance of 82 kpc \citep{sweijen2022}.
-Subaru observations reveals biconical lobes of $\rm H\alpha$+[N {\sc ii}] emission lines with an extent of 40 kpc that aligned with the radio axis \citep{motohara2000}, supporting the existence of jet-gas interaction.
+The radio emission extends to 9.9 arcsec, corresponding to a projected linear distance of 82 kpc \citep{sweijen2022}.
+Subaru observations reveal biconical lobes of $\rm H\alpha$+[N {\sc ii}] emission lines with an extent of 40 kpc that aligned with the radio axis \citep{motohara2000}, supporting the existence of jet-gas interaction.
 Previous Westerbork Synthesis Radio Telescope (WSRT) observations indicate a possible faint \mbox{H{\sc i}} absorption line \citep{rottgering1999}.
 However, the spectrum was severely affected by radio frequency interference (RFI) and was not presented.
 We therefore proposed upgraded Giant Metrewave Radio Telescope (uGMRT) observations to: 1) test whether the \mbox{H{\sc i}} absorption is real; 2) study the neutral hydrogen gas in the jet-gas interaction.